Service Management Begins With Business Processes

 Similarly, your business counterparts should contribute to – but not drive – decisions about service management technologies.
 The two areas on which their contributions should focus are user experience and reporting features.
 User experience directly affects user adoption, satisfaction, and productivity.

-The same reporting features IT uses to identify technical challenges and opportunities for improvement may provide similarly useful insights to business decision makers.
-For example, reports on how business applications are utilized can guide changes to underlying business processes.
+The same reporting features IT uses to identify technical challenges and opportunities for improvement may provide similarly useful insights to business decision-makers.
+For example, dashboards that track MTBF vs service availability give both IT and business stakeholders a shared language for evaluating infrastructure reliability against SLA commitments.

 How to Plan for Success